tjarnikova/GCB2023/README.md

-This folder contains scripts and outputs for the greenocean group's GCB submission.
+This folder contains scripts and outputs for the greenocean group's Global Carbon Budget submission for the year 2023.

 Contents: